H-4 Visa – Spouse Visa for H1B Holders

 If you have unmarried children under the age of 21, it is possible to list them as co-applicants as long as they have the same visa status, or are in the same derivative status.

-Applying for H-4 Employment Authorization
+How to apply for H-4 Employment Authorization

 You will be required to submit supporting evidence, including proof of your current H-4 visa status and proof of your spouse’s H-1B visa status.
-You will also need to pay the relevant filing fee.

 Applications can take upwards of 90 days to process.
 There is no option for premium processing.